tomasvn/til/GENERAL_LEARNING/2021/13-01-2021/NOTES.md

 ### VIM tutor

+- extra note - `:w` - will save the file

 - continuing from :book: lesson 2.4
 - use `dd` - to delete whole line
   - to delete multiple line - `<d number motion>`